ccoutant/dwarf-locations/005-locations-on-stack.md

 --------

 This proposal removes that limitation.
 A DWARF expression may evaluate to either a value or a location.
-What used to be known as location descriptions are now simply DWARF expressions that evaluate to a location.
+Location descriptions are now simply DWARF expressions that evaluate to a location.

 The DWARF stack is extended so that it can hold elements that are either (typed) values or (single) locations.
 The operators in Section 2.6 that